-Aegean College Allied Health offers a bachelors’ degree in Occupational Therapy in collaboration with Canterbury Christ Church University, UK.
+Aegean College Allied Health offers a bachelors’ degree in Occupational Therapy in collaboration with the University of Essex.

 Graduates are awarded a BSc (Hons) in Occupational Therapy (Applied).

 The OT Department is a member of the European Network of Occupational Therapy in Higher Education (ENOTHE) and the programme has been approved unconditionally by the World Federation of Occupational Therapists (WFOT).

 Studying occupational therapy with Aegean College means in depth understanding of all applied occupational techniques and bridging the gap between theory and practice.
 Our OT academic staff includes experienced professionals with rich academic and research work, as well as field work.

 Graduates are supposed to possess sufficient knowledge and skills to pursue a career as professional occupational therapists.

 They can undertake the rehabilitation of patients suffering from mental, physical developmental or emotional disorders by applying appropriate treatments.

 An OT professional helps patients overcome a series of everyday life difficulties from domestic life to work, sport and leisure.